Impact on Business (GRI3-3)

 3 community products are developed.

-An additional income of 1,300,000 bahtis generated for communities.
+An additional income of 1,300,000 baht is generated for communities.

-Long-term targets, 2024 targets, and 2024 achievements
+Long-term targets, 2025 targets, and 2025 achievements (GRI2-27, 3-3)

 Social and Community Care